Jade Unified Security Framework (USF)

 - within the network stack itself (firewall configuration)

 Threats are often detected by different tools requiring different processing.
-In the case of email MTA’s – repeated authentication attacks within a single session are handled by the postfix service.
+In the case of email MTA’s, the postfix service detects and acts on repeated authentication attacks within a single session.
 Postfix is unable however to detect these attacks across sessions.
 SIEM intelligent threat analysis plugins have the ability to correlate new threats with historical data.
 This allows for the implementation of progressive backoff algorithms and variable time to live blocking within the USF firewalls.

-In limited situations application layer attacks can be detected within the network layer through iptables.
-One such example is ssh secure remote access.
-Repeated failures can be detected and blocked within a short time window at the IP layer.
-The current USF firewall performs this on every machine in the network.
-Like the email example above though, long term retention of attack history is limited so this can best be viewed as a first line of defense.
-Ssh attacks within the network stack (Linux kernel) are also logged to the SIEM server for further retention and analysis.
+In specific cases, iptables actively detects application layer attacks at the network layer.
+For example, with SSH secure remote access, the system identifies and blocks repeated failures within a short time window at the IP layer.
+The current USF firewall executes this process on every machine in the network.
+However, similar to the email example, the system retains attack history for only a limited time, making this just the first defense layer.
+The network stack (Linux kernel) also logs SSH attacks to the SIEM server for extended retention and analysis.

 Authentication Attacks

 The most common application layer threats we see are authentication attacks.
 These happen when remote attackers try to login to a service to gain access to resources.
-Historically these can be seen as repetitive dictionary style attacks from a single source trying to guess login credentials.
-Today these often take the form of a distributed type of attack coming from many simultaneous remote IP addresses.
+Repetitive dictionary style attacks from a single source trying to guess login credentials is one common example.
+Today these often take the form of a distributed attack coming from many simultaneous remote IP addresses.
 Often rather than being continuous they break off an attack only to come back later to resume.
-They happen at both the protocol level as well as web based login attempts.
+They happen at both the protocol level and application layer, such as web based login attempts.
 The most common protocols we see attacked are SSH and SIP however attacks against email protocols such as SMTP and IMAP continue to rise.

-As mentioned above some of these attacks are mitigated in real-time by the firewall.
-This is the case for both SSH and SIP for attacks detected in a single session.
-Similarly the Postfix MTA also detects and deflects authentication attacks within a single session.
-In both these cases the incidents are logged to the SIEM server.
-All other authentication attacks including multi-session SSH, SIP, and SMTP attacks and other protocols such as IMAP and HTTP (web application) are detected through our custom SIEM analysis scripts.
-Detected threats are handled using USF utilities that add the attack host to the appropriate USF firewall blocking script.
+As noted earlier, the firewall actively mitigates some attacks in real-time.
+It does this for both SSH and SIP attacks within a single session.
+Likewise, the Postfix MTA actively detects and deflects authentication attacks during a single session.
+In both cases, the system logs incidents to the SIEM server.
+Custom SIEM analysis scripts identify all other authentication attacks, including multi-session SSH, SIP, and SMTP attacks, as well as other protocols like IMAP and HTTP (web application).
+USF utilities then handle detected threats by adding the attacking host using the appropriate USF firewall blocking script.

 SPAM Prevention